tvolkirch/CardVault/README.md

 It might make sense to try to put spinners over late loading card images.

-Add key listener to submit search when Return key or space bar is pressed.

 Add error handling.

 If it slows down as more cards are added, try PureComponent for Card component to prevent re-rendering of previous cards.